The history of the people who preserved and passed down the traditional lifestyle cultures of Korea.

 "Common people couldn't afford to drink expensive tea such as green tea, so instead they spent the time between their grueling field work and made tea by grinding tree roots and leaves, soaking pine nut seeds, Chinese wolfberry fruit and jujubes and adding honey to make it easier to drink.
 It quickly became a staple drink in peoples' everyday lives, and has a history of developing into a nourishing "substitute tea."
 Japanese people may not be familiar with this culture, but even though kimchi was not eaten in Japan in the past, today it has become a popular dish enjoyed by everyone.
 I believe that the cultural exchange begins the moment you taste something and think it is delicious.
 It would be great if people could take it one step further and experience it for themselves."

-Last year, he opened his second store, "Teramachi Risei," which specializes in traditional Korean tea and sweets.
+Last year, she opened her second store, "Teramachi Lisei," which specializes in traditional Korean tea and sweets.
 The interior of the store was decorated with Jeong's unique sense of design, with a blend of Japanese and Western crafts and crafts from the Richo Dynasty.
 Behind these crafts lies the history of the many people who discovered the allure of cultures, including arts and crafts and connect with one another by preserving them.

 "No matter how small an ethnic group is, people hold a sense of pride in their own cultures.
 I myself have received discrimination as a Korean national living in Japan and have wondered why I wasn't born in my own home country, but now I feel that I was very lucky to have been born here.
 This is because I am able to understand the two different cultures of Japan and Korea.
 I finally understand that my father was correct in not making the easy choice to be naturalized as a Japanese citizen in order to eliminate tensions.
 The two neighboring countries are like brothers who have a history of sharing cultures, so it would be great if one day they could become friendly with each other.
 Although I don't plan on keeping this store open forever, I want to go as long as I can.
 I believe that this is my destiny in life."